digirati-co-uk/pyelucidate/docs/usage.rst

     print(json.dumps(annotations, indent=4))

-Search by container (assumes the container is an MD5 hash of the target URI):
+Search by container (assumes the container is an MD5 hash of the target URI, which is usual practice on Digirati's DLCS projects):

 .. code-block:: python